 Heart Attacks are the single leading malpractice litigation-related condition.
 Because heart attacks are mostly suffered by men over 45, they are often underdiagnosed in women or younger adults.
 In any age patients, common misdiagnoses of heart attacks include, but are not limited to gastrointestinal disorders, musculoskeletal pain, or respiratory ailments such as pneumonia or bronchitis.

-If you or a family member have suffered from a heart attack and feel the personnel in the emergency room did not do all they could to head off the occurrence, or if they sent you home only to have you return later, you should have a medical malpractice lawyer who is qualified in both the law and medicine, examine your medical records to see if something more could have been done.
+If you or a family member have suffered from a heart attack and feel the personnel in the emergency room or urgent care facility did not do all they could to head off the occurrence, or if they sent you home only to have you return later, you should have a medical malpractice lawyer who is qualified in both the law and medicine, examine your medical records to see if something more could have been done.
 Veronica Richards is both a Pennsylvania Medical Malpractice Lawyer and a Nurse Practitioner.
 She understands both the law and medicine.

 The Pittsburgh, Pennsylvania area medical malpractice attorneys of Richards & Richards, offer free, no-obligation initial consultations in a range of personal injury cases, including those involving medical malpractice, wrongful death and related wrong diagnosis and medical negligence issues.
 Please Contact a Pennsylvania Malpractice Lawyer via emailor call (866) 740-3999 to have your medical malpractice case involving a heart attack evaluated by an attorney with a background in medicine.
 Our Medical Malpractice Lawyers will consult with qualified medical professionals and they know what questions to ask to get answers.